-Kenosha County Board Committees
+Kenosha County Board Committees, Boards, Commissions

-The following are very brief descriptions of each of six Kenosha County Board Committees and Joint Services Board.
+The following are very brief descriptions of each of the seven Kenosha County Board Committees and the Joint Services Board, on which Youth In Governance members serve.
 This does not encompass the full scope of their tasks and work.
 If you have specific questions, ask your Committee Chair for a more in-depth description of the committee.

-- Administration & Finance Oversees matters related to personnel and all matters related to finances, purchasing, budgets, and taxes - Human Services Oversees matters related to community health, aging services, Brookside Care Center, public welfare, child support, and the Department of Human Services - Joint Services\ Oversees the operation of Joint Services which includes the Kenosha County Sheriff's Department, the Kenosha Police Department, Kenosha Fire Department, and various other law enforcement and emergency services - Judiciary & Law Oversees matters related to law enforcement, court system, Sheriff's Department, Office of Juvenile Intake, Emergency Services, Medical Examiner, and District Attorney - Legislative Oversees matters related to the policies and rules of procedure of the County Board, intergovernmental relations and communications, proposed legislation, and Corporation Counsel Office - Planning, Development, & Extension Education Oversees matters related to land use planning, zoning, shore land and floodplain issues, subdivision control, sanitation, Department of Planning & Development, and Extension Kenosha County - Public Works & Facilities Oversees matters related to highways, roads, county occupied buildings, dams, parks, recreation, and Department of Public Works
+- Executive Committee Oversees the workings of the County Board and ensures communication across committees. - Finance & Administration matters related to personnel and all matters related to finances, purchasing, budgets, and taxes. - Human Services Oversees matters related to community health, aging services, Brookside Care Center, public welfare, child support, medical examiner, and the Department of Human Services. - Joint Services Oversees the operation of Joint Services which provides support services for the Kenosha County Sheriff's Department, the Kenosha Police Department, Kenosha Fire Department, and various other law enforcement and emergency service agencies. - Judiciary & Law Oversees matters related to law enforcement, court system, Sheriff's Department, Office of Juvenile Intake, Emergency Services, Medical Examiner, and District Attorney. - Legislative Oversees matters related to the policies and rules of procedure of the County Board, intergovernmental relations and communications, proposed legislation, and Corporation Counsel Office. - Planning, Development, & Extension Education Oversees matters related to land use planning, zoning, shoreland and floodplain issues, subdivision control, sanitation, Department of Planning & Development, and Extension Kenosha County. - Public Works & Facilities Oversees matters related to highways, roads, countyoccupied buildings, dams, parks, recreation, and Department of Public Works.

-\Joint Services is not an official committee of the Kenosha County Board, but rather a board with representation from both the City and County of Kenosha.
+Joint Services is not an official committee of the Kenosha County Board, but rather a board with representation from both the City and County of Kenosha.